Characters Who Teach The Protagonist

 “You wanna be happy?
 Find someone you like and never let him go … or her, if you’re into creepy shit like that.”

 Gay Mentors are nothing new in the Rom Com genre … but even so, there haven’t been many quite like Tommy!
 What’s particularly refreshing about Tommy is not that he teaches the protagonist.
-This is a tried-and-tested role function for this *type* of character in this genre, after all – but HOW Tommy is presented.
-He is the
+This is a tried-and-tested role function for this *type* of character in this genre, after all.
+Instead it’s about HOW Tommy is presented.

 What’s more, Tommy presents himself as someone who is completely and unapologetically desirable to both men AND women …. because again, why the hell not??
 His confidence and sexual capital is usually something only afforded to straight people in both movie-land AND society.